magicbuttonlabs/website/cj-website-content.md

 ## Journey Diagram

-*Visual arc showing six phases of the customer relationship, with a feedback loop labeled "growth feeds the pipeline."*
+*Visual arc showing the three sequential phases of the customer relationship, with a feedback loop labeled "growth feeds the pipeline," and a Foundation & Scale band running underneath all three (cross-cutting, not a fourth step).*

 **Phase groups and stops:**